Bayes meet Riemann- Bayesian Characterization of Infinite Series with Application to Riemann Hypothesis

 Both methods proposed in this paper, namely the convergence assessment method and the multiple limit points method are almost completely in agreement that the Riemann Hypothesis can not be completely supported.
 Indeed, both the methods agree that there exists some $a^*$ in the neighborhood of $0.7$ such that the infinite series based on the M\"{o}bius function diverges for $a<a^*$ and converges for $a\geq a^*$.
 The results that we obtained by our Bayesian analyses are also supported by informal plots of the partial sums depicted in Figure \ref{fig:plot_partial_sums}.
 Further support of our Riemann hypothesis results can be obtained by exploiting the characterization of Riemann hypothesis by convergence of certain infinite series based on Bernoulli numbers; the details are presented in Section S-6 of the supplement.

 In fine, it is worth reminding the reader that although our work attempts to provide insights regarding Riemann hypothesis, we did not develop our Bayesian approach keeping Riemann hypothesis in mind.
 Indeed, our primary objective is to develop Bayesian approaches to studying convergence properties of infinite series in general.
 From this perspective, Riemann hypothesis is just an example where it makes sense to learn about convergence properties of a certain class of infinite series.
 Further development of our approach is of course in the cards.
-Note that the theory that we developed readily applies to random series; we shall carry out a detailed investigation including comparisons with existing theories on random infinite series.
+Note that the theory that we developed for deterministic series remains valid for random series as well, but since the forms of the terms of random series are unknown, direct application of our methods is not possible.
+We are currently developing new theories and methods for random series where the terms have unknown distributions and/or not independent.
+We shall carry out a detailed investigation including comparisons with existing theories on random infinite series.
 We then intend to extend these works to complex infinite series, both deterministic and random.